jk-jeon/jk-jeon.github.io/_posts/2023-08-07-optimal-bounds-integer-division.md

 ### Will the case $p\neq 1$ be potentially relevant for compiler-writers?

 Might be, but there is a caveat: in general, the compiler is not allowed to optimize an expression `n * p / q` into `(n * m) >> k`, because `n * p` can overflow and in that case dividing by `q` will give a weird answer.
-To be more specific, for unsigned integer types, C/C++ standards say that any overflows should wrap around, so the expression `n * p / q` is not really supposed to compute $\left\lfloor \frac{np}{q}\right\rfloor$, rather it is supposed to compute $\left\lfloor \frac{(np\ \mathrm{mod}\ 2^{N})}{q}\right\rfloor$ where $N$ is the bit-width.
+To be more specific, for unsigned integer types, C/C++ standards say that any overflows should wrap around, so the expression `n * p / q` is not really supposed to compute $\left\lfloor \frac{np}{q}\right\rfloor$, rather it is supposed to compute $\left\lfloor \frac{(np\ \mathrm{mod}\ 2^{N})}{q}\right\rfloor$ where $N$ is the bit-width, even though it is quite likely that the one who wrote the code actually wanted the former.
 On the other hand, for signed integer types, (a signed-equivalent of) **Theorem 2** might be applicable, because signed overflows are specifically [defined to be undefined](https://en.cppreference.com/w/cpp/language/operator_arithmetic#Overflows).
 But presumably there are lots of code out there relying on the wrong assumption that signed overflows will wrap around, so maybe compiler-writers do not want to do this kind of optimizations.

-Nevertheless, there are situations where doing this kind of optimizations is perfectly legal.
+Nevertheless, there are situations where doing this is perfectly legal.
 For example, suppose `n`, `p`, `q` are all of type `std::uint32_t` and the code is written like `static_cast<std::uint32_t>((static_cast<std::uint64_t>(n) * p) / q)` to intentionally avoid this overflow issue.
 Then the compiler might recognize such a pattern and do this kind of optimizations.
 Or more generally, with the new `assume` attribute (or some other equivalent compiler-specific mechanisms), the user might give some assumptions that ensure no overflow.

 It seems that currently both clang and GCC [do not do this](https://godbolt.org/z/KhM14oqbE), so if they want to do so in a future, then **Theorem 2** might be useful.
 But how many code can benefit from such an optimization?
 Will it be really worth implementing?
-Maybe not, I do not know.
+I do not know, but maybe not.

 # When the magic number is too big